Audrey Hepburn

 Audrey Hepburn charmed everyone with her charisma

 The actress's next role was in the melodrama "Sabrina" (1954), where Audrey starred alongside Humphrey Bogart and once again received an Oscar nomination.
-Later, Audrey appeared in the play "Ondine", where she met her future husband Mel Ferrer.
-That same year, Hepburn won the Tony award for her theatrical role, further establishing her reputation as a brilliant film and theater actress.
+Later, Audrey starred in the play "Ondine", where she met her future husband Mel Ferrer.
+That same year, Hepburn won the Tony Award for her stage performance, cementing her reputation as a brilliant film and theater actress.

 Audrey Hepburn and Humphrey Bogart on the set of 'Sabrina'